DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: Abstract

 \section{Abstract}

 Wireless networks are undergoing a paradigm shift toward massive connectivity with energy-efficient operation, driving the integration of satellite-terrestrial architectures with simultaneous wireless information and power transfer (SWIPT).
-Optimizing transmit beamforming and power splitting in such systems faces formidable challenges, e.g., time-varying channels and multi-tier interference, which create a complex decision landscape where conventional model-free multi-agent reinforcement learning (MARL) suffers from sample inefficiency due to rarely-encountered state transitions and poor coordination as decentralized agents act independently.
+Optimizing transmit beamforming and power splitting in such systems faces formidable challenges, e.g., time-varying channels and multi-tier interference, which create a complex decision landscape.
+In such a situation, conventional model-free multi-agent reinforcement learning (MARL) suffers from sample inefficiency due to rarely-encountered state transitions and poor coordination as decentralized agents act independently.
 This paper proposes the Decentralized World Model with Reasoning Offloading (DWM-RO) framework to address these fundamental limitations.
-Specifically, each agent employs a world model to learn compact predictive representations of environment dynamics, enabling imagination-based policy training that dramatically reduces required environment interactions.
-An uncertainty-aware offloading gate monitors local interference levels and model reconstruction errors to trigger selective edge coordination.
-When activated, a lightweight latent decorrelation mechanism at the edge refines agents' strategic representations, guiding them toward orthogonal actions that minimize resource conflicts.
-Extensive simulations demonstrate that DWM-RO converges 5$\times$ faster than state-of-the-art baselines while achieving 34.7\% higher spectral efficiency and reducing constraint violations by 40\%.
+An uncertainty-aware offloading gate monitors local interference levels and model reconstruction errors to trigger selective edge coordination, where a lightweight latent decorrelation mechanism refines agents' strategic representations and guides them toward orthogonal actions that minimize resource conflicts.
+Extensive simulations demonstrate that DWM-RO converges in fewer steps than state-of-the-art baselines while achieving 34.7\% higher spectral efficiency and reducing constraint violations by 40\%.
 In dense network scenarios with 10 users, DWM-RO maintains violation rates below 20\% while baselines exceed 70\%, validating superior robustness.